fabiobianco/GettingandCleaningData/CodeBook.md

 HAR_dataset <- rbind(test_dataset, train_dataset)
 ```
 6. Extracts only the measurements on the mean and standard deviation for each measurement in the dataset
+**We consider only variables in features file that contain the "mean" or "std" words in her name**
 ```
 mean_sd_features <- grep("(mean|std)", features[, 2],ignore.case=T)
 ```